PelionIoT/pelion-ready-example/README.md

 <Please note that this section of the document is under construction.
 More information is needed.>

-1. Add the SPI Flash driver (`spif-driver`) if it is not already added.
+1. Add the SPI Flash driver (`spif-driver`) if it is not already added:

     ```
     mbed add https://github.com/armmbed/spif-driver
     ```

 2. Include the header files for the SPI Flash driver and LitteFS file system.
-For SPI Flash, we recommend LittleFS file system which supports wear leveling.
+For SPI Flash, we recommend LittleFS file system which supports wear leveling:

     ```cpp
     #include "SPIFBlockDevice.h"